mbt925/mbt925.github.io/content/posts/data_flow_vs_dependency_direction.md

 {{< image src="/images/blog/data_flow_vs_dependency_direction/data_flow_direction.webp">}}

-## Maintaining Ideal Dependency Direction
+## Maintaining ideal dependency direction
 So, how can we ensure an ideal dependency direction regardless of the data flow direction?
 Enter the **Dependency Inversion Principle**.
 Let’s explore this with a practical example.
 Consider a simple `Repository` class that fetches data and returns a domain model:

 {{< highlight kotlin "linenos=table">}}